 Preclusion of evidence

-This was in violation of the Brady Rule, established law that says evidence favorable to a defendant is not allowed to be hidden.
+This was in direct violation of the Brady Rule, an established law that states evidence favorable to a defendant is not allowed to be hidden.

 Read more at Evidence Hidden From Jury.

 The prosecution used false, uncharged allegations of violence to deny Ross bail, smear him in the media, bias his jurors, and justify the life sentence he ultimately received.

 Although the accusations were not part of Ross’s charges at trial—which were all non-violent—the presiding jugde permitted the prosecution to speak at length about these uncharged allegations, despite protest from the defense that this would prejudice the jury and the public.

 Read more at Making A Murderer.